Want to receive publications straight to your inbox?

 Can I get syphilis again?

 Yes.
 Having syphilis before does not protect you from getting it again.
-This is why it is important for all sexually active people, pregnant people, and people who use injection drugs to get tested for syphilis regularly.
+This is why it is important to keep getting tested regularly and keep using prevention methods, if you engage in activities that can pass syphilis.